pygame/pygame/docs/reST/ref/camera.rst

 | :sl:`pygame module for camera use`

-Pygame currently supports Linux (v4l2) and Windows (MSMF) cameras.
+Pygame currently supports Linux (v4l2) and Windows (MSMF) cameras natively, with integration with libraries like OpenCV to expand coverage.

-Windows cameras are only supported on Python 3 and on Windows 8 and above.

 .. versionadded:: 2.0.2 Windows camera support